Vincent Ryan (priest): Criminal investigations and initial sentencing

-1996 sentencing

-On 23 May 1996, Ryan pleaded guilty to six charges of indecently assaulting a male person and five charges of homosexual intercourse with a male person between the age of 10 and 18 years, and was sentenced to 6 years' imprisonment.
+On 23 May 1996, Ryan pleaded guilty to six charges of indecently assaulting a male person and five charges of homosexual intercourse with a male person between the age of 10 and 18 years and was sentenced to 6 years' imprisonment.
 The Director of Public Prosecutions considered the sentence inadequate and appealed.
 In late August, the Court of Criminal Appeal of New South Wales dismissed the appeal.
 In an article published by The Newcastle Herald on 31 May 1996, Bishop Malone was quoted as saying the diocese had "acted with integrity".
-A few days later he clarified the point, saying that "in retrospect, with the knowledge we have now, no, we didn't act with integrity" and "There was I think, in the mind of the Church then a sense where it's best to cover-up the scandal and risk of scandal, rather than just publicise everything."
-The royal commission found that Malone made a number of public statements that misrepresented the true position in relation to the adequacy of the diocese's response.
+A few days later he clarified the point, saying that "in retrospect, with the knowledge we have now, no, we didn't act with integrity" and "There was I think, in the mind of the Church then a sense where it's best to cover-up the scandal and risk of scandal, rather than just publicise everything." he Royal Commission found that Malone made a number of public statements that misrepresented the true position in relation to the adequacy of the diocese's response.